Toileting in Wilderness Areas

 Common sense, as well as official conservation and general outdoor literature, discourage the use of toilet paper when hiking / camping outdoors.

-When you must pooh, take any used toilet paper back down with you.
+When you must pooh, take any used toilet paper back down with you in a seal-able bag.
 Don't burn it.

 Otherwise use age old methods.

-- pack a trowel; an empty light water bottle, environmentally-friendly soap;
+• pack a trowel; a lightweight empty water bottle, environmentally-friendly soap and / or hand-sanitizer;

-- dig a hole more than 30 meters away from streams, ponds etc;
+• dig a hole more than at least 30 meters away from streams, ponds and your camp etc; some say at least 60 meters.
+The further the better.

 fire victim

 Don’t do this.
 Anywhere.
-Least of all few meters from a stream.
-Like in this case.
+Least of all few meters from a stream - like here:

 Once organized, enjoy the view.